Tulikivi’s Russia Exit Activates Saunologia Partnership as Kevo Heater Targets America

 - Q1 2026 operating loss: EUR 0.8 million (versus EUR 0.7 million loss in Q1 2025)

-- US market entry: UL safety standard testing underway on the Kevo electric heater collection.
-Target: launch North American sales during 2026
+- US market entry: UL safety testing underway on the Kevo electric heater collection.
+Target: North American sales during 2026

 - Kevo collection: Three model lines (Kaarna soapstone, Pyry cast stone, Usva steel), 4.5 to 10.2 kW, CE certified, cool-touch exterior surfaces